charrua-ltda/rabbitmq-message-broker-api/README.md

 ###Result
 - After doing the above steps, the message will be in RabbitMQ and managed by it (waiting for consumers).
-- You can check it accessing the management and monitoring RabbitMQ interface: http://localhost:15672/ (the default username/password is "guest" for the both).
+- You can check it accessing the management and monitoring RabbitMQ interface: http://localhost:15672/ (the default username/password is <i>"guest"</i> for the both).
 - To access the management and monitoring interface, see these rules: https://www.rabbitmq.com/management.html